zapata-engineering/orquestra-core/docs/guides/optimizers.rst

   :start-after: # finite difference
   :end-before: # --- End

+The :func:`finite_differences_gradient <orquestra.opt.gradients.finite_differences_gradient>`
-The :func:`finite_differences_gradient` function itself returns a function that approximates its input gradient.
+function itself returns a function that approximates its input gradient.
 The second parameter controls the step size in the approximation.

 The optimizers
 ==============

 Knowing what functions can be minimized, let us now take a closer look at how to minimize them.
 The objects responsible for the whole process are implementations of the :class:`Optimizer` interface.
-Every Optimizer implements the :meth:`minimize` method that accepts the following
+Every Optimizer implements the :meth:`minimize <orquestra.opt.api.Optimizer.minimize>` method that accepts the following parameters:
-parameters:

 - `cost_function`: the cost function to be optimized.
 - `initial_params`:  the initial guess for the optimal parameters.
 Its dimension should match the dimension of the first argument of the `cost_function`.
 - `keep_history`: a boolean determining if history of function evaluations should be kept or not.
-The default is `False`, as storage of evaluation history might eat up a lot of memory.
+The default is :code:`False`, as storage of evaluation history might eat up a lot of memory.

 Of course, optimizers have other methods as well.
 Those methods are relevant mainly when we